 - David Kearns (ACT): ‘“Never ceded or extinguished”: The Australian Sovereignty Debates’

 - Judy Rowley (NSW): ‘The Way Ahead’

 - Morgan Smith (USA): ‘Remembering the KKK Fifty Years Later’

 ABR thanks all who entered, and we hope to read your essays again next year when the Calibre Prize returns in 2022.

 Click the link for more information about past winners and to read their essays.

-We gratefully acknowledge the long-standing support of Mr Colin Golvan QC and the ABR Patrons.
+We gratefully acknowledge the long-standing support of Colin Golvan AM QC, Peter McLennan, and Mary-Ruth Sindrey.